MicrosoftDocs/defender-docs/defender-xdr/teams-restrictions-dexapp.md

 - [Microsoft Defender XDR](microsoft-365-defender.md)

 The Microsoft Defender Experts app is available for Microsoft Teams by default, but some environments might have limitations that block the app's installation because of app policy permissions in Teams.
-[Learn how to check Teams app permissions policies](#check-the-teams-app-permission-policies).
+[Learn how to check Teams app permissions policies](#check-the-teams-app-permission-policies)

 **[Add screenshot]**